-Click on Intel Processor Based Servers Support.
-Click on Netfinity 5500-M10 from the select family field.
-Click on Downloadable files.
+Select Intel Processor Based Servers Support.
+From the Select family field, select Netfinity 5500 M20.
+Select Downloadable files.

 All hot-plug operations must be done through the operating system console (or supported user interface).
 Failure to do this can result in a system hang or serious damage to the adapter card or system unit.